Shea Weber: Later years

+Weber spent the following five seasons on the long-term injured reserve list.
 On June 16, 2022, Weber's contract was traded by the Canadiens to the Vegas Golden Knights in exchange for Evgenii Dadonov.
 The Golden Knights acquired Weber's contract for purposes of salary cap relief, and there was not an expectation that he would play for the team.
 On February 22, 2023, the Golden Knights traded Weber's contract and a fifth-round pick in 2023 to the Arizona Coyotes in exchange for Dysin Mayo.
 Weber's contract rights, along with the other assets of the Coyotes, were acquired by the Utah Hockey Club on April 18, 2024, when the NHL Board of Governors approved an expansion franchise for Salt Lake City beginning in 2024–25.
 On March 7, 2025, Weber’s contract was traded to the Chicago Blackhawks in exchange for a sixth-round pick in 2026.